Sports Study Music Kids Site and Search Games Movies Fun Kids

 Wow, we get a circle!

-Terms used in circle geometry:
+Terms used in circle geometry

-Radius - The radius is the distance from the center point and the edge of the circle.
-This is the same distance R we used to make the circle in our definition.
+Radius - The radius is the distance from the center point to the edge of the circle.
+This is the same distance R we used to make the circle in our definition. |

 Diameter - The diameter is a straight line that goes across the circle and through the center.
 It's twice the length of the radius.
-This gives u our first math equation for the circle:
+This gives you our first math equation for the circle: |

 Also,